uniquepersun/spot_songs_bot--telegram/README.md

  a bot which can let you download songs, playlists, albums from spotify. 👏:

 ## USAGE
-just clone it nd download all the requirements and setup a bot using bot_father in your telegram and set all the credentials nd the etc stuff, You got it :fire: <br>
+just [clone](https://github.com/uniquepersun/spot_songs_bot--telegram.git) it nd download all the requirements and setup a bot using bot_father in your telegram and set all the credentials nd the etc stuff, You got it :fire: <br>

-- :fire::wink:
+Here run this command to install all the librarties :fire::wink:

+    pip install -r requirements.txt

 ### Some screenshots for you:
  bot in testing mode: